knmnyn/cs4248-2120/_pages/schedule.md

 Last updated: 14 Apr 2021 to fix the poster and presentation deadlines.

-Note that our class will be in the physical venue of LT19.
-Recordings will take place where possible by Zoom and are available via LumiNUS.
+Note that the L1 class will be simulcasted from the physical venue of LT15.
+Our L2 section will be held on Zoom conferencing only.
+Recordings will take place where possible by Zoom and will be made available via LumiNUS.

 Note in the Readings column:
 * (SLP2) Dan Jurafsky and James Martin, <A href="https://www.cs.colorado.edu/~martin/SLP/">Speech and Language Processing</a>, 2nd edition. _We are only using this previous edition for the first chapter, since it is not finished in the 3e draft._